 160—He Shall Not Come Down from His Bed (2 Kings 1) Tells how King Ahaziah of Israel was allowed to die from his accidental injuries because he sought healing from false gods; Elijah calls down fire from heaven.

 161—I Have Seen the Chariot and the Horsemen of Israel (2 Kings 2) Tells of Elijah being taken into heaven and Elisha takings up his mantle.

-162—Moab Falls to Israel and Her Allies (2 Kings 3) Tells of the miraculous victory of over Moab of Israel, Judah, and Edom.
+162—Moab Falls to Israel and Her Allies (2 Kings 3) Tells of the miraculous victory of Israel, Judah, and Edom over Moab.

 163—The Widow’s Oil (2 Kings 4) Tells of the miracle by which Elisha multiplied a widow’s oil so she could pay her creditors and save her sons.

-164—Death—Then Life—for the Promised Son (2 Kings 4) Tells how Elisha promised a woman a son because of her kindness to him, and then when the boy died, Elisha restored him to life.
+164—Death—Then Life—for the Promised Son (2 Kings 4) Tells how Elisha promised a woman a son because of her kindness to him, and then when the boy died, Elisha restores him to life.

 165—Miracles at Gilgal (2 Kings 4) Tells of Elisha’s healing of the poison pottage and expanding twenty barley cakes to feed 100 men.